-Tam Coc Bich Dong
+Tam Coc Bich Dong, Vietnam

 One of the highlights of visiting beautiful Ninh Binh is to take a boat ride along the slow-moving rivers that cut through the iconic jungle-clad mountains.
 There are a few options for enjoying the foot peddled journey, and one of the most popular is along the Ngo Dong River, through the Tam Coc river caves.